 It was two tired, but happy children who went to bed that night, anticipating the real Christmas yet to come.

-Lucy sang softly to them until they fell asleep, then crept down the ladder.
+Lucy sang softly to them until they fell asleep, and then crept down the ladder.

 Matthew got home late that night, earlier than he had expected.
 When Lucy explained the bough to him, he said they should make it a part of every Christmas from now on.
 Just a little reminder that the most important thing of all is being with the people you love.